LeeAnnEditor/o365hq/blog/How to get support moving forward for Windows Server 2008-2008R2.md

 tags = ["windows server update"]
 +++

-So, there are only three ways to get support moving forward for Windows Server 2008/2008 R2 licenses.
-First you can purchase extended support for three years which is the most expensive route.
-This can only be accomplished directly with MS and you would need to be in an Enterprise Agreement direct with MS.
+There are only three ways to get support moving forward for Windows Server 2008/2008 R2 licenses.
+First, you can purchase extended support for three years, which is the most expensive route.
+This can only be accomplished directly with Microsoft and you would need to be in an Enterprise Agreement directly with Microsoft.

-Second you can convert your current OS to a newer OS that is supported and that can be accomplished through our Volume Licensing Team.
-Major issue here is around any applications you have being compatible with newer OS.
+Second, you can convert your current OS to a newer OS that is supported, and this can be accomplished through our Volume Licensing Team.
+The major issue here is around any applications you have being compatible with a newer OS.

-Finally, you can move that workload to Azure which will allow you 3 years of free support while testing applications on newer operating systems to beat the 3 year end of life deadline.
+Finally, you can move that workload to Azure, which will allow you three (3) years of free support while testing applications on newer operating systems to beat the 3-year end-of-life deadline.

 ### Migrate to Azure